lotric1/blackbox/README.md

 ## TODO

 - Nome
-    - Something similar to procrasturbator, but not lewd.
-Maybe procrastinator.
     - Blackbox, blackblocks, but it's the name of an antifascist organization, which i respect, but don't want to name it as something that already represents something else)
     - Backburner